technakal/notes/programming/java/spring/spring-hibernate/spring-mvc/5_spring-model.md

   - We intercept the request and manipulate its paramater.
   - We add the updated parameter into our model.
   - We return a view that uses that model data.
+    - When using the model data, we can access the value directly using the `${}` syntax.
+In this case, we don't have to access any precursor object--just the name of the model attribute we want.
+      - I.e. `${message}`

 ```java
 @Controller